Bengal temple architecture: Rekha deul

 The rekha deul was the predominant form of temple architecture in Bengal during the pre Islamic period.
-According to David J. McCutchion, this type of temple achieved its standard initial form in central India and was spreaded to different places which included Bengal.
+According to David J. McCutchion, this type of temple achieved its standard initial form in central India and was spread to different places which included Bengal.
 The features of this type temple are "smooth curvilinear" and "ridged curvilinear."
 In the smooth type, the sikhara is free of horizontal bars and in ridged type, it is closely ridged with bars.
 The ratha projections are generally deep and spaced, and sometimes decorated.
 The crowning amalaka is generally large and flat.
 There are large and small types of deuls.
 Many of the very small types dispense with the complicated styling.
 It went on developing from the late 7 th century or early 8 th century to around the 19 th century, increasing its complexity and height but retaining its basic features.